 Counsel shall confer with one another concerning a discovery dispute and make sincere attempts to resolve the differences between them.
-The Court will not consider any discovery motion unless the moving party has filed a certificate reciting (a) the date, time and place of the discovery conference, the names of all persons participating therein and any issues remaining to be resolved, or (b) counsel's attempts to hold such a conference without success.
+The Court will not consider any discovery motion unless the moving party has filed a certificate reciting (a) the date, time and place of the discovery conference, and the names of all persons participating therein, or (b) counsel's attempts to hold such a conference without success; and (c) an itemization of the issues requiring resolution by the Court.